SabrinaS0909/Imagi-Practice/README.md

 # Imagi-Practice
-Practice exercise from the Imagi app
+Practice exercises from the Imagi app